heleneolivares/Technical-task-string-calculator/LEARNING_LOG.md

 - **Reasoning:** Create the file to prevent temporary and/or system-specific files from beign push into te repository, maintaining a professional project structure.

+### Step 5: Divide and conquer
+1. Divide the big objective into small tasks (MiniTasks).
+    - **MiniTask 1:** Empty string returns 0
+    - **MiniTask 2:** Sum two comma separated numbers from a string.

+2. Cover the 3 phases of TDD for **MiniTask 1:**
+    - **Phase 1:** Create the test focusing on the expected result. (an empty string returns 0).
+Run tests and it fails because the function doesn't exist yet.
+(RED phase)
+    -  **Phase 2:** Create the minimum logic (Core.fs) to pass the test.
+        I create the function **add** and the parameters I put it as (_numbers: string) : int = 0 because I wanted to tell the app that im not using right now the value _numbers. so meanwhile every string should return an interger equal to zero.
+    - **Phase 3:** No changes needed.
+Code was already clean and complete because the MiniTask was explicit and simple.

+3. Cover the 3 phases of TDD for **MiniTask 2:**
+    - **Phase 1:** Create the test focusing in the result expected (two numbers separated by a comma in a string add themselves) Run tests and it fails because **add** still return 0.
+    - **Phase 2:** Create the minimum core logic to pass the new test combining MiniTask1 and MiniTask2.
+        I mix the MiniTask 1 logic with the MiniTask 2 logic  by using conditionals (if-else).
+We declare the **MiniTask 1** in the **if** statement and the **MiniTask2** in the **else** statement.
+        The **else** statement pipeline:
+        1. Split by comma and skip empty entries.
+        2. Trim each piece.
+        3. Keep at most two values
+        4. Parse to integers
+        5. Sum

+### **Reflection:**

+- **What went wrong:**
+    1. ProjectReference path on macOS: I generated a .fsproj that used windows backslashes (\) in the <ProjectReference> and on macOs the past must be forward slashes (/) otherwise the test project can't see the src project.
+    2. Compiler couldn't find StringCalculator.core and add: In phase 2 of MiniTask1 the errors didn't go away because I hadn't include Core.fs in the src/ .fsproj file.
+- **What I learned:**
+    1. TDD rhythm: even though I knew the theory of TDD I naver used before. so I applied by writing a failing test, then, adding the minimium code to pass the test nad then, refactor if needed.
+    2. Pipeline operator |>: "Take the result of previous step and pass it to the next function.
+    3. Lambda in F#: a tiny, anonymous function.
+    4. RemoveEmptyEntries versus whitespaces: it only drops empty "", not " ".
+That's why I added Trim() before parsing.